h-shahzaib/Fluent-Source-Generator/README.md

 ### **1. Code that Writes Code**

 One of the key strengths of this library is that the code used to generate other code is **nearly identical** to the output that gets generated.
-You don't have to worry about indentation, braces, or high-level syntax like `usings`, `namespaces`, or `classes`—the library handles it all for you.
+You don't have to worry about line breaks, indentation, braces, or high-level syntax like `usings`, `namespaces`, or `classes`—the library handles it all for you.

 ### **2. Char Replacement System**